 No, Apple AirPods are not waterproof.
 In fact, AirPods and their charging case don't even have an IP rating, which is used to grade a device's dust-resistance and water-resistance.
 However, since their design is similar to that of Apple EarPods, they may be slightly water resistant, even though they are not designed to be.

 Still, there is hope for the future of AirPods.
 The original iPhones weren't waterproof either, but that's no longer the case.
-The iPhone 7, 7 Plus, 8, 8 Plus, and X have all received a rating of IP67, meaning they are water-resistant up to one meter in depth.
+The iPhone 7, 7 Plus, 8, 8 Plus, X, and XR have all received a rating of IP67, meaning they are water-resistant up to one meter in depth.
 The iPhone XS, XS Max, 11, 11 Pro, and 11 Pro Max are rated IP68, making them water-resistant for up to 30 minutes when submerged at a depth of 2–4 meters.

 AirPods Waterproof Covers

 Even though the AirPods and charging case aren't waterproof, there are a few cases you can get for your AirPods charging case that are waterproof.
 The company Catalyst has created a series of waterproof covers for your AirPods charging cases.

 AirPods waterproof cases by Catalyst have an IP67 rating, the same rating as Apple's water-resistant iPhones.
 These cases also have a keychain clip and a retractable cover over the Lightning port on your AirPods charging case.
 These cases come in black, gray, blue, purple, white, and glow-in-the-dark green!

 What To Do If Your AirPods Get Wet